 - All liver must be organic.

-- Meat may be fed cooked or raw.
-Meat amounts are given in raw weight.
+- Meat may be fed cooked, partly cooked, or raw.
 There is not a significant difference in nutrient quantities between raw and cooked meat.
-(While many holistic veterinarians, including myself, generally recommend feeding meat raw because it is more nutritionally bioavailable and contains hundreds of enzymes, there are potential risks, especially to chronically ill animals; please discuss this issue with your veterinarian before feeding raw meat.)
+(While many holistic veterinarians, including myself, generally recommend feeding meat raw because it is more nutritionally bioavailable and contains hundreds of enzymes, there are potential risks, especially to chronically ill animals.
+Please discuss this issue with your veterinarian before feeding raw meat.)

-- If feeding raw, it is recommended that meat be frozen for at least 72 hours at -4oF prior to use, to kill encysted parasites, such as Toxoplasma, and worm larvae.
+- Raw meat be frozen for at least 72 hours at -4oF prior to feeding to kill Toxoplasma and other protozoa, as well as worm larval cysts.
 (Dubey 1996) Most meats can be refrozen twice safely, so once you mix the meal, it can be put back in the freezer until thawed for feeding.
 (However, a great deal of commercially packed meat has already been frozen once, so ask your butcher!)

 - Freezing does not kill bacteria or viruses.
 GSE is anti-microbial and is used to reduce (but not eliminate) such contamination.
 Raw meat should always be considered highly contaminated with bacteria, and good hygiene practices must be followed.